Dr Simone Knox

 My recent publications include the co-authored monograph Friends: A Reading of the Sitcom, a book chapter interrogating the notion of British acting, and a journal article on the representations of British Chinese identity in British television drama.

-I am currently supervising PhDs on representations of Chinese identity in contemporary Spanish film and television, Peter Shaffer and the adaptation process from stage to screen, screening the cultural heritage of the 1980s on contemporary US television, and filmmakers with disabilities and film expression in contemporary India (practice-as-research).
+I am currently supervising PhDs on illness in contemporary film and television, Peter Shaffer and the adaptation process from stage to screen, and filmmakers with disabilities and film expression in contemporary India (practice-as-research), as well as second supervising contemporary Chinese independent film in relation to the market and the self, performative documentary, and the Arabic subtitling of children’s films.

 Completed doctoral projects